xapian/xapian/xapian-core/docs/spelling.rst

 trigrams for the reversed form (i.e. "BA"), so the trigrams are "<start>AB", "AB<end>", "<start>BA", and "BA<end>".

-And for both two and three character words, we generate "bookend" bigrams consisting of the prefix 'B' followed by the first and last letters.
-This allows us to handle substitution or deletion of the middle character of a three letter word, or insertion in the middle of a two letter word.
+And for two, three, and four character words, we generate "bookend" bigrams consisting of the prefix 'B' followed by the first and last letters.
+This allows us to handle transposition of the middle two characters of a four letter word, substitution or deletion of the middle character of a three letter word, or insertion in the middle of a two letter word.

 Note that we don't attempt to suggest corrections for single character words